egilll/tex-linebreak2/docs/README.md

 - `items`, the boxes, glues, and penalties that make up a paragraph
 - `breakpoints` are the indices of items that break a line

 A [`Line`](../src/index.ts) object describes a single line of the output.
-Its has the following properties:
+Its has the following property:

-- `positionedItems` – An array of each item (box, glue, and penalty) that is relevant for rendering the line (i.e. without irrelevant glues and penalties), along with their positioning information given as `xOffset` and `adjustedWidth` (width including any stretching or shrinking).
+- `positionedItems` – An array of the items (box, glue, and penalties) that are relevant for rendering the line (with irrelevant penalties having been removed and with irrelevant glue having been given a width of zero), along with their positioning information given as `xOffset` and `adjustedWidth` (width including any stretching or shrinking).

 The following helper functions are available: